The 3d Dependent Data Description language¶

 Warning

-3d does not enforce any alignment constraints, and does not introduce any implicit alignment padding.
+By default, 3d does not enforce any alignment constraints, and does not introduce any implicit alignment padding.
 So, for instance, in the following data format description:

 typedef struct _point {